blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

 Use an External Editor
 ======================

-Blenders text editor is fine for small changes and writing tests but its not full featured, for larger projects you'll probably want to use a standalone editor or Python IDE.
+Blender's text editor is fine for small changes and writing tests but its not full featured, for larger projects you'll probably want to use a standalone editor or Python IDE.

-Editing a text file externally and having the same text open in Blender does work but isn't that optimal so here are 2 ways you can easily use an external file from Blender.
+Editing a text file externally and having the same text open in Blender does work but isn't that optimal so here are two ways you can use an external file from Blender.

-Using the following examples you'll still need textblock in Blender to execute, but reference an external file rather than including it directly.
+Using the following examples you'll still need text data-block in Blender to execute, but reference an external file rather than including it directly.

 Executing External Scripts
 --------------------------

-This is the equivalent to running the script directly, referencing a scripts path from a 2 line text-block.
+This is the equivalent to running the script directly, referencing a scripts path from a two line code block.

 .. code-block:: python